 Initially, the original DOE Order No. 1 was in effect until December 21, 2000, however, it was subsequently amended and its terms were extended three times to January 12, 2001.

-Q. Was either GWP orlisted in Attachment A to DOE Order No. 1?
+Q. Was either Glendale or Burbank listed in Attachment A to DOE Order No. 1?

 A. Yes.
-GWP was listed in Attachment A to DOE Order No. 1 as one of the entities required to make arrangements to generate, deliver, interchange, and transmit electric energy when, as, and in such amounts as may be requested by the California Independent System.
+Both Glendale and Burbank were listed in Attachment A to DOE Order No. 1 as two of the entities required to make arrangements to generate, deliver, interchange, and transmit electric energy when, as, and in such amounts as may be requested by the California Independent System.

 Q. Are you familiar with the order issued by DOE Secretary Richardson on January 11, 2001?
 If so, please describe.